255BITS/sae-evolver/README.md

 # SAE Chatbot Evolution

-This project uses Sparse Autoencoders (SAE) to evolve chatbots through a process of genetic algorithms and natural language processing.
-It leverages the Groq API for language model interactions and implements custom evolution strategies to optimize chatbot behavior based on specified criteria.
+This project uses Sparse Autoencoders (SAE) to evolve LLMs.
+It leverages the Groq API and implements custom evolution strategies to optimize chatbot behavior based on specified criteria.

 ## Features

-- Evolutionary algorithm for chatbot optimization
+- Evolutionary algorithm for LLM SAE optimization
-- Integration with Groq API for language model interactions
+- Integration with Groq API
-- Customizable criteria for chatbot evaluation
+- Customizable criteria for SAE candidate evaluation
 - Population-based approach with elite selection
 - Configurable evolution parameters